MaxHilsdorf/Walking-Bass-Generator/readme.md

 <img src="images/sheet_music.jpg" alt="sheet_music" width="300"/>

 This article assumes a basic understanding of music theory.
 You should know what scales are and how to build chords from them.
+If you don't, you can still **use** the algorithm, but this chapter propably isn't for you.

 In this chapter, I hope to give you a basic understanding of what a Walking Bass does and how it can be composed within a certain set of constraints.
-Remember that part of what makes music so interesting is that these constraints or rules can be broken in creative ways to produce new music.
+Remember that part of what makes music so interesting is that these constraints or rules can be broken in creative ways to produce new sounds and .
 The algorithm doesn't do this.
 It will 100% obey to the rules I will now define.

 ## Algorithm